 Job Readiness Job Search Services

 Job search services are available to all CalWORKs clients who either are mandated to participate or volunteer.
 The goal and purpose of job search services is to teach the client lifelong skills to prepare and seek employment.
-CWES staff is responsible to ensure, upon exit and completion of these services, that the client is competent in seeking employment and/or has secured employment.
+CalWORKs Employment Services (CWES) staff is responsible to ensure, upon exit and completion of these services, that the client is competent in seeking employment and/or has secured employment.

 A client is assigned to job search services (Supervised Job Search or Part-time Job Search) when it is determined:

-• As a result of an Appraisal, client meets the Supervised Job Search referral criteria, or
+• As a result of an Appraisal, the client meets the Supervised Job Search referral criteria, or

-• Needs Part-Time Job Search to meet hours of participation while concurrently enrolled in another WTW activity, or
+• Needs Part-Time Job Search to find employment while concurrently enrolled in another Welfare-to-Work (WTW) activity, or

 • Has completed an assigned WTW activity and it has been determined that the next activity will be a form of job search services.